xrazis/ichnaea/README.md

 # Architecture

-To begin, deployment is handled by docker and docker-compose.
-Abstracting the configuration to a handy `.yaml` file, while keeping the dev environment the same across machines makes the deployment a breeze.
+To begin with, deployment is handled by docker and docker-compose.
+Abstracting the configuration to a handy `.yaml` file, while keeping the dev environment the same across machines makes deployment a breeze.
 Running the project will create the following services:

-- There are three **Databases**, each for its distinct purpose:
+- Three Databases, each for its distinct purpose:
-    - **Redis** is used for caching and pub-sub.
+    - **Redis**, used for caching and pub-sub.
-    - **Influxdb** stores the bulk of data produced from the client devices (athletes).
+    - **Influxdb**, used to store the bulk of data produced from the client devices (athletes).
-    - **MongoDB** is the user store.
+        - A **Grafana** instance, attached to the influx cluster.
-- A **Grafana** instance is attached to the influx cluster.
+    - **MongoDB**, used as the user store.
-- **Backend** is being handled by a Node.js server that is responsible for data and user storage, client and SPA socket connection, and exposing an API.
+- **Backend**, a Node.js server that is responsible for data and user storage, client and SPA socket connection, and exposing an API.
-- The **Frontend** is a SPA built on Vue with Typescript.
+- **Frontend**, an SPA built on Vue with Typescript.
-- And finally, a **Client** that is a Node.js app that collects and sends the data to the backend.
+- **Client**, a Node.js app that collects and sends the data to the backend.

 # Server endpoints